kpoppel/homeassistant-eforsyning/README.md

 ## Examples

-### Daily average and gauge bar indicating high usage
+### Daily and expected energy use some days back
-Below example is an example how to display daily average and a guage indicating high usage.
+Below is an example of how to display energy used vs expected in a graph.

 ![alt text](images/example1.png "Energy used and expected example")